EASS-HIT-2022/SmartFit/README.md

 and then [http://localhost:8070/]()

 Please first sign up and then you will be authenticated to do rest operations

 if you already have a user click on green Authorize button

+## Tests:✅

+to run test on main app folder run

+> cd backend && make

 ## To Be Added:✅

 * Frontend
 * the ML model
-* API of exrecises?
+* API of exercises?

 ## To Fix:✅